-It might sound harsh but if your child is busy with school exams, hockey, netball, ballet, swimming competitions, parties and long holidays over the half terms and on top of that, you would like to cram an exam with Distinction it is best to choose another calmer time because teachers don`t make miracles during the lessons.
+It might sound harsh but if your child is busy with school exams (even though nowadays they can get online assistance with tasks), hockey, netball, ballet, swimming competitions, parties and long holidays over the half terms and on top of that, you would like to cram an exam with Distinction it is best to choose another calmer time because teachers don`t make miracles during the lessons.

 Read some tips following some interesting questions like: